German prisoners of war in the United States: Prisoner resistance

 Relying on Germans to discipline themselves, while efficient, also permitted committed groups of Nazi prisoners to exist despite American attempts to identify and separate them.
-Members of the Afrika Korps, who had been captured early in the war, during Germany's greatest military successes, often led work stoppages, intimidated other prisoners, and held secret kangaroo court for those accused of disloyalty.
+Members of the Afrika Korps, who had been captured early in the war, during Germany's greatest military successes, often led work stoppages, intimidated other prisoners, and held secret kangaroo courts for those accused of disloyalty.
 Those convicted were sometimes attacked or killed in a process known as the "Holy Ghost"; most prisoner "suicides" were likely murders.
-The U.S. military executed 14 Germans after the war for murdering other prisoners in three incidents.
-Eight others served time in prison in two separate incidents.
+The U.S. military executed 14 Germans after the war for murdering three fellow prisoners.
+Eight others served time in prison in two additional murders.
 However, dozens of such murders may have occurred.
 Many devoted Nazis remained loyal to their political beliefs and expected a German victory until the Allies crossed the Rhine in March 1945; their faith amazed prisoners captured during and after the Battle of Normandy, who had more realistic views of the likely outcome of the war.
 In turn, the earlier prisoners often viewed the others with contempt, calling them "traitors" and "deserters".
 Fear of secret punishment by such men caused one prisoner to later state that "there was more political freedom in the German army than in an American prison camp."
 He and other anti-Nazis were sent to Camp Ruston to protect them, while an Oklahoma camp received Waffen-SS and prisoners who were violent or criticized cooperation with the captors.

 Prisoners regardless of ideology often taunted their captors, such as saluting with Sieg Heils when forced to attend the lowering of the United States flag.
 They secretly celebrated Hitler's birthday and other Nazi holidays after the Americans banned them, and many became upset when Jewish American officers supervised them.
 Prisoners were expected during wartime to attempt to escape, but less than 1% of all prisoners of war in America attempted to escape, however—about half the rate of Italian prisoners and less than the rate in the civilian prison system— and most were unsuccessful.
 The likelihood of an escapee returning to their forces overseas was very remote; the wish to avoid boredom was the reason most often given by those who attempted to escape, often hoping to reach Argentina.
 Prisoners who died during escape attempts usually received military funerals with US government-provided German flags.

 On December 23, 1944, 25 German POWs broke out of Camp Papago Park in Arizona by crawling along a 178 ft tunnel.
 By January the escapees were caught, in part because a river they intended to travel down by raft turned out to be a dry river bed.